Moving forwards – the horse, the canal, the railway, the highway, the information superhighway…

 The Lock-Keeper’s House next to Warwick Avenue Bridge was built in 1819 at the insistence of the Grand Junction Canal Company, to house the toll collector and to ensure no water flowed into the Regent’s Canal.
 If you look closely, you will see two redundant stop-locks for this purpose, which every barge passing between the two canals had to enter.

 The stuccoed buildings of Blomfield Rd were built between 1830 and 1850, not long after the canal was opened.
-Whilst today the views are idyllic, when built the canal would have been full of industrial cargo and for that reason the houses were well set back.
+Whilst today the views are idyllic when built the canal would have been full of industrial cargo and for that reason, the houses were well set back.
 Nancy Mitford chose 12 Blomfield Rd as her home in the 1930s and Poet Laureate John Masefield lived on the other side in Maida Avenue as did Noel Gallaher.
-Sir Richard Branson famously lived and worked on a houseboat boat called Duende near here in the 1980s.
+Sir Richard Branson famously lived and worked on a houseboat boat called Duende near here in the 1980s (still to be found up the other spur).

 A Time of Silence